Mobile-first vs responsive design

 And that’s it for this article!

-As you can see, both responsive design and mobile-first design provide effective solutions for creating mobile-friendly websites.
+As you can see, both responsive design and mobile-first design provide effective solutions for creating mobile user experience friendly websites.

 And both methods can also be used simultaneously to enhance a website’s usability on multiple devices, screen resolutions and orientations.